twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 have a dependency on the simulation time $t$, causing this hazard to be of the form $\exp(A + Bt)$.

+By setting $\alpha_{\rm numrel,scale,man}$ or $\alpha_{\rm numrel,scale,woman}$,
+using the same approximation the importance of the number of partners can be made dependent on the age gap.
 The meaning of the other quantities in the hazard is the same as in the [`agegap`](#agegaphazard) hazard.

 An IPython notebook that illustrates how a funnel-like distribution of the formed relationships can be generated using this `agegapry` hazard, can be found
 here: [agegapry_hazard_funnel.ipynb](agegapry_hazard_funnel.ipynb).